Scanframe/sf-gitlab-devops/README.md

 exec 1>&2
 # Get the branch name.
 branch="$(git rev-parse --abbrev-ref HEAD)"
-# Check if it is 'main' and prevnt a commit on it.
+# Check if it is 'main' and prevent a commit on it.
 if [[ "${branch}" == "main" || "${branch}" == "master" ]]; then
 	echo "You can't commit directly to the '${branch}' branch!" exit 1